-Our software includes many advanced features that serve specific purposes.
+The KingswaySoft JDBC Driver Pack comes with a range of advanced features designed to address different needs.
 These features include SSL and proxy settings, cache configurations, multithreaded processing, advanced logging capabilities, and file attachment support.

 SSL and Proxy

-Secure communication between the driver and the server is crucial and is achieved via SSL/TLS when working with HTTP based APIs.
-When working with such APIs based on a HTTPS service endpoint, the driver validates the server’s certificate against the system’s trusted certificate authoritities when establishing the connection.
-You can configure the driver to bypass such certificate verifications by setting IgnoreCertificateErrors property to true.
-Please note that doing so carries security risks, you should only do so when there is a specific reason and you are confident that your infrastructure is securely protected using necessary tools or options.
+Secure communication between the driver and the server is crucial and is achieved using SSL/TLS when accessing with HTTP based APIs.
+When working with APIs based on a HTTPS service endpoint, the driver validates the server’s certificate against the system’s trusted certificate authoritities when establishing the connection.
+If needed (and with caution), you can disable this check by setting the IgnoreCertificateErrors property to true.
+Keep in mind, though, that bypassing certificate verification can expose you to security risks.

 Properties connectionProps = new Properties(); connectionProps.put("IgnoreCertificateErrors", "true");